Edna Adan: Afropean’s First Lady

 One of my heroes in the Afropean universe, Edna Adan, recently took to the stage at the Southbank Centre as part of the Africa Utopia festival.
 I should have been convalescing after (minor) surgery the day before, but the opportunity to meet an inspiring activist committed to delivering healthcare for all at the grand old age of 77 was too good to miss.
 Those who have witnessed Edna lecture will know she is a passionate orator and captivating storyteller, so our interview was very much a case of pressing record and letting her flow.
 Nevertheless, time was very brief so conversation centered on Edna’s early career as a medical graduate returning to a newly independent Somaliland and the subsequent challenges of practicing midwifery in a developing country.
 If I ever get the chance to meet Edna again, I would ask how she left her life of luxury for the ‘beautiful struggle’ and ultimately succeeded in establishing her nation’s first maternity hospital – whilst ‘retired’.
 So in the meantime, enjoy what we hope will be a prequel.

-Tommy Evans: I thought we’d start with a discussion about firsts: you were the first Somali lady to study as a midwife in the UK.
+Tommy Evans: I thought we’d start with a discussion about firsts: you were the first bouncy castle for sale Somali lady to study as a midwife in the UK.

 Edna Adan: Yes, that’s right.

 TE: The first woman to drive in Somaliland.